 As we have noted above in many physically interesting cases there appear singular points where the determinants of $P_{in}$ and $P_{out}$ vanish and consequently the behavior of the states should be carefully analysed.
-For the beginning let us assume that there is only one point $u_{in}$ such that $\det(P_{in}(u_{in}))=0$ and one point $u_{out}<u_{in}$ such that $\det(P_{out}(u_{out}))=0$ (some criteria enforcing such a situation can be found in \cite{b21}); the case of more singular points will be discussed latter (see considerations in Sec. \ref{s5}).
-In such a case for $u\in (u_{out},u_{in})$ there are two orthonormal sets of states determined by $\Phi_{in}^{k_v,{\bf k}}$ and $\Phi_{out}^{l_v,{\bf l}}$.
-Let us make auxiliary observations before we proceed.
-To this end let us define\footnote{$W$ can be defined for arbitrary two solutions of eq. \eqref{e10}. } \be W\equiv W(P_{in},P_{out})= P_{out}^T\dot P_{in}-\dot P_{out}^TP_{in} . \ee Then $\dot W=0$, what implies that $W$ is a constant matrix and, by means of \eqref{e11} the following relations hold for $u> u_{out}$ \be (S_{out}(u)-S_{out}(u_0))W=P_{out}^{-1}(u) P_{in}(u)-P_{out}^{-1}(u_0) P_{in}(u_0), \ee as well as for $u< u_{in}$ \be (S_{in}(u)-S_{in}(u_0))W^T=-P_{in}^{-1}(u) P_{out}(u)+P_{in}^{-1}(u_0) P_{out}(u_0), \ee where $u_0$ is such that $u_{in}<u_0<u_{out}$.
+Let us first assume that there is only one point $u_{in}$ such that $\det(P_{in}(u_{in}))=0$ and one point $u_{out}<u_{in}$ such that $\det(P_{out}(u_{out}))=0$ (some criteria enforcing such a situation can be found in \cite{b21}); the case of more singular points will be discussed latter (cf. Sec. \ref{s5}).
+In such a case for $u\in (u_{out},u_{in})$ there are two orthonormal sets of the states determined by $\Phi_{in}^{k_v,{\bf k}}$ and $\Phi_{out}^{l_v,{\bf l}}$.
+Before we proceed let us make some useful observations.
+To this end let us define\footnote{$W$ can be defined for arbitrary two solutions of eq. \eqref{e10}. } \be W\equiv W(P_{in},P_{out})= P_{out}^T\dot P_{in}-\dot P_{out}^TP_{in} . \ee Then $\dot W=0$, which implies that $W$ is a constant matrix and, by virtue of \eqref{e11}, the following relation hold for $u> u_{out}$ \be (S_{out}(u)-S_{out}(u_0))W=P_{out}^{-1}(u) P_{in}(u)-P_{out}^{-1}(u_0) P_{in}(u_0), \ee as well as for $u< u_{in}$ \be (S_{in}(u)-S_{in}(u_0))W^T=-P_{in}^{-1}(u) P_{out}(u)+P_{in}^{-1}(u_0) P_{out}(u_0), \ee where $u_0$ is such that $u_{in}<u_0<u_{out}$.
 Next, let us note that \be W=\dot P_{in}(\infty), \quad W^T=-\dot P_{out}(-\infty). \ee Indeed, by virtue of \eqref{e16}, \eqref{e14}, \eqref{e15} and L'Hospital's rule we have \be \lim_{u\rightarrow \infty}\dot P^T_{out}(u)P_{in}(u)=\lim_{u\rightarrow \infty}u\dot P^T_{out}(u)P_1=-\lim_{u\rightarrow \infty}u^2(K(u)+\frac{2e}{k_v}A(u))P_1=0, \ee and similarly for the second case in eqs. \eqref{e20a}.
 In what follows we assume that $W$ is an invertible matrix; this assumption has a physical interpretation that the final momenta are not linearly dependent and the cross section is well defined, see below (in particular, the final momenta cannot vanish after scattering).